ibm-cloud-docs/dns-svcs/permitted-networks.md

 ### Adding permitted networks
 {: #adding-permitted-networks-ui}

 DNS Services is a global service, therefore you may add permitted networks (for example, a VPC) from any {{site.data.keyword.cloud}} region.
 This request adds the network to the DNS zone, thereby giving the network access to the zone.
-You may add up to 10 permitted networks to a DNS zone.
+You can add up to 10 permitted networks to a DNS zone.

+Newly created virtual server instances are automatically configured to use private DNS resolvers (`161.26.0.7` and `161.26.0.8`).
+Existing virtual server instances can take up to 3 minutes to be configured to use private DNS resolvers.
+{:tip}

 1. Select the desired zone from the table on the DNS Zones page.
 1. Select the **Permitted Networks** tab.